-Last week, I attended the American Society on Aging Conference in Washington D.C.
-I met experts from several roommate matching services, including Silvernest.
+Some time ago, I attended the American Society on Aging Conference in Washington D.C.
+I met experts from several roommate matching services, including Silvernest.com.
 They provide a nationwide database to pair homeowners with potential roommates.

 At the conference, I was surprised by a statistic provided by the Village to Village Network.
 Throughout the U.S., in their communities, over 50% of the members living in the village network are people who live alone.
 I’m not sure why this is the case, but, I’m also not surprised.

 Cohousing communities are intentional and collaborative.
 They combine the benefits of private homes with those of sustainable living.
 Cohousing promotes active participation in the design and operation of neighborhoods.
 It also offers shared facilities and relations.

 I want to learn how these communities blend resources for their mixed age communities.
 I’m also excited to have an opportunity to meet people who live this way and to hear about their experiences.